Achievable logoAchievable logo

 D. ocean’s blue

-So, all we have to do now is use Step 3 to determine if the apostrophe belongs on the left or right of the “s.”
+Now use Step 3: determine whether the apostrophe belongs on the left or right of the “s.”

-We do that by asking ourselves: is there one ocean in the sentence or more than one ocean?
+Ask yourself: is there one ocean in the sentence, or more than one?

 (spoiler)

 Answer: ocean’s.
 A person can usually only see dolphins jump from one ocean at a time.
-So, since the base word is “ocean,” we just add an apostrophe + s to the word.
+So, since the base word is ocean, you add apostrophe + s.

-There are three primary things you need to remember come test day: what an apostrophe does (it either shows possession or makes a contraction), and the ACT apostrophe checklist.
+There are three primary things to remember on test day: what an apostrophe does (it either shows possession or makes a contraction) and the ACT apostrophe checklist.

 Now that you know how to use an apostrophe, complete the practice questions to make sure you’re ready when test day comes.